-- (1) Monitor the current output signal and set it, with the manual operation lever, to a value that does not adversely affect the process. - The measurement indicator gives correct readings at this time. - (If the FAIL lamp lights, the controller holds analog and status outputs just before a failure occurs.
+- (1) Monitor the current output signal and set it, with the manual operation lever, to a value that does not adversely affect the process. - The measurement indicator gives correct readings at this time. - (If the FAIL lamp lights up, the controller holds analog and output to just before the failure occurs.
 The manual operation lever directly controls the current output during failure.
-But, this cannot hold the controller output for a long term.
+But, this cannot hold the controller output for a long time.
 If the output has to be held, use the SPBD manual control station as described in the next step (2).
 Voltage output signals will gradually decrease with time.
-For either output, incorrect value may be held depending which part of the circuit failed.
+For either output, an incorrect value may be held depending on which part of the circuit failed.

 - (2) Insert the cable from the SPBD manual control station into the jack at the bottom of the housing and switch the output signal from the SLCD to the SPBD.
-(See Figure 5-17.) - (3) Select the CHECK switch on the tuning panel for possible causes of a failure.
-If the failure is considered attributable to a hardware fault, remove the instrument from the panel and troubleshoot it as instructed in Chapter 7.
+(See Figure 5-16.) - (3) Select the CHECK switch on the tuning panel for possible causes of a failure.
+If the failure is attributable to a hardware fault, remove the instrument from the panel and troubleshoot it as instructed in Chapter 7.

 5-7-2.
-Actions When ALM Lamp Illuminates.
+Actions When ALM Lamp Lights Up.